 Some of the other popular film careers are:

-The one common thread between all the aforementioned jobs or roles is that no matter what the specialization, it is essential that you have a solid understanding of the entire film making process.
-So, if you are wondering - What can I do with a film making degree? - well, you can explore ANY of these jobs in the film industry!
+The one common thread between all the aforementioned jobs or roles is that no matter what the specialisation, it is essential that you have a solid understanding of the entire career in the filmmaking process.
+So, what can I do in careers with a film degree? - well, you can explore ANY of these jobs in the film industry!

 With such diverse career options available to those who dare to dream, the world of film making is a great place to be a part of.
 Contrary to popular belief, the industry welcomes young professionals from diverse backgrounds and places if they have the right set of skills and formal training.